JoinColony/colonyJS/packages/colony-js-contract-loader-http/Readme.md

 const someContract = await loader.getContract({ name: 'A name of a contract that does not exist' });
 // throws an error
 ```

+## Endpoints

+The API endpoint is expected to serve JSON responses representing contract
+definitions.
+The `endpoint` option is a string with `%%INTERPOLATION%%`
+that populates the `%%NAME%%` and optionally %%VERSION%% placeholders,
+so that the requests made have the correct query parameters for the API.

 ## Parsers